MD2B - Pediatric Oncology: Wilms Tumor

 Imaging tests

-• Ultrasound: Ultrasonography uses sound waves to produce images of internal organs.
-It can tell whether a mass is cystic or solid and often can help to distinguish benign (not harmful) conditions from malignant (cancerous) tumors.
-This is often the first imaging study to be done because it is painless and noninvasive.
+• Ultrasound (sonography): A diagnostic imaging test that uses high-frequency sound waves to create images of blood vessels and internal structures.
+It can determine whether a mass is cystic or solid and can often distinguish benign from malignant tumors.
+This is usually the first imaging study to be done because it is painless and noninvasive.

 Lab tests